 But do we truly understand how younger adults incorporate photography into their daily lives?
 If we did, could this knowledge help lead to the development of better mobile apps that could help the younger generation with life management in ways that meet their needs?

-Harrisburg University Social Computing and Human-Computer Interaction Design Professor Dr. Tamara Peyton and Interactive Media Studies Professor Dr. Sa Liu have teamed with students on a research project that poses the latter two questions and more.
+Harrisburg University Social Computing and Human-Centered Interaction Design Professor Dr. Tamara Peyton and Interactive Media Studies Professor Dr. Sa Liu have teamed with students on a research project that poses the latter two questions and more.

 Dr. Peyton and Dr. Liu’s “Millennials and the Visual Qualified Self” research project aims to understand just how millennials decide what to take pictures of, how they manage to make sense of the photographic data they store in their phones, and what they do with their daily life photos after the task related to it is completed.

-This mixed-methods study, which the two professors recently were awarded a $17,500 Harrisburg University Presidential Research Grant to help facilitate with students, will add to work already conducted in the human-computer interaction (HCI) field and information and communication science surrounding youth, photo production and publishing, and social media.
+This mixed-methods study, which the two professors recently were awarded a $17,500 Harrisburg University Presidential Research Grant to help facilitate with students, will add to work already conducted in the human-centered interaction (HCI) field and information and communication science surrounding youth, photo production and publishing, and social media.
 The team intends to take the information they gather to develop an app that helps youth manage their daily lives in a way that better incorporates photography.

-“By considering and accounting for the way youth integrate photography into their everyday lives, we can better understand privacy issues, general digital skillsets of this population and their cognitive offloading practices, which is the use of tools, processes and systems to help us remember things.
+“By considering and accounting for the way youth integrate photography into their everyday lives, we can better understand privacy issues, general digital skill sets of this population and their cognitive offloading practices, which is the use of tools, processes and systems to help us remember things.
 This in turn frees up our brain to pay attention to other things that we deem to be of greater importance,” Dr. Peyton said.
-“That understanding can lead us to the design of better features for potential new mobile apps to help youth with life management in ways that meet their existing preferences and practices.”3
+“That understanding can lead us to the design of better features for potential new mobile apps to help youth with life management in ways that meet their existing preferences and practices.”

 The students will set up and manage a digital survey research tool using Amazon’s Mechanical Turk service.
 And under Dr. Peyton and Dr. Liu’s guidance, an Interactive Media student will conduct face-to-face interviews with millennials between 18-20 years of age from HU and central Pennsylvania.
 All students involved will help run co-design workshops that incorporate a few of the key interviewees who will participate in the design of the new app.
 HU Computer Information Science Professor Brian Grey, along with Pamela Wisniewski, Assistant Professor of Computer Science at the University of Central Florida, and Dr. Maoyuan Sun, Assistant Professor of Computer and Information Science at the University of Massachusetts Dartmouth, also will work with the team on the project.